Christine Simpson

-Why did you want to be a nurse?
+Why did you want to be a HCA?

 I was an aseptic none touch technique (ANTT) audit and educational assistant in IPC (infection prevention and control), but this was only a year’s contract and was coming to an end, so although I was enjoying what I was doing I knew it was time to move on.